MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/how-do-i-trace-function-entry-and-exit-.md

 ---
-title: How do I trace function entry and exit
+title: How do I Trace Function Entry and Exit
 description: How do I trace function entry and exit ms.date: 04/20/2017
 ---